 Wooster Mountain State Park Cooperative Shooting Range - Wooster Mountain State Park, Danbury.
 Operated by the Danbury Shooting Sports Association.
 Located on Route 7, approximately two miles south of the Danbury Mall.
 Clay target shooting allowed.
 Call 203-794-9821 or check the Wooster Mountain Shooting Range website for the daily time and fee schedule.

 High Rock Cooperative Shooting Range - Naugatuck State Forest, Naugatuck.
-Operated by the High Rock Shooting Association, Inc. Range hours: Saturday, 9:00 am – 5:00 pm; Sunday, 12:00 noon – 5:00 pm.
+Operated by the High Rock Shooting Association, Inc. Range hours: Saturday, 9:00 am – 5:00 pm; Sunday, 12:00 noon – 5:00 pm (check website for scheduled closures).
 Range fee: $5.00 for the first hour and $5.00 per hour thereafter.
 No clay targets allowed.
 State pistol permit required to shoot handguns.
 Call 203-720-1101 or check the High Rock Shooting Association website for information.